StephenGriffies/StephenGriffies.github.io/_pages/projects.md

 (WGOMD) and chaired the panel from 2004-2009.
-Now called the <a href="http://www.clivar.org/clivar-panels/omdp"> Ocean Model Development Panel (OMDP)</a>, it has greatly furthered the science of ocean and climate modeling through efforts to systemetize the experimental design of global simulations and to coordinate their analyses.
+Now called the <a href="http://www.clivar.org/clivar-panels/omdp"> Ocean Model Development Panel (OMDP)</a>, it has greatly furthered the science of ocean modeling through efforts to systemetize the experimental design of global simulations and to coordinate their analyses.
 In 2012 I became an emeritus member, still attending meetings and workshops held every 1-2 years.
 Furthermore, during 2014-2018 I was on the <a href="http://www.clivar.org/organization/ssg"> CLIVAR Scientific Steering Group (SSG),</a> helping to establish CLIVAR's scientific priorities.